 Ongoing symptoms of Lyme disease

 A few people who are diagnosed and treated for Lyme disease continue to have symptoms, like tiredness, aches and loss of energy, that can last for years.

 It's not clear why this happens to some people and not others.
 This means there's also no agreed treatment.

-Speak to your doctor if your symptoms come back after treatment with antibiotics or they do not start to improve.
+Speak to a doctor if your symptoms come back, or do not improve, after treatment with antibiotics.

 - referral for a care needs assessment